Signature Areas of Excellence

 Environment & Energy

 Think about the air you breathe; the water you drink.
 Think about how producing energy can affect the environment.
 Think about limited resources and the need for new, renewable energy supplies.
 Defy convention.
 Believe in a better way.
 Daily.
 Clarkson faculty from a range of fields concern themselves with the environment and energy.
 Clarkson students are involved in initiatives like Focus the Nation, eco challenges and the greening our own campus master plan.
-The Clarkson Institute for a Sustainable Environment is a great place to start investigating Clarkson's role in leading change and creating sustainable systems across the globe.
+Clarkson's Beacon Institute for Rivers and Estuaries and the Clarkson Institute for a Sustainable Environment are great places to start investigating Clarkson's role in leading change and creating sustainable systems across the globe.

 Global Supply Chain Management